aurora-is-near/doc.aurora.dev/content/learn/connect/metamask.md

 ## Next steps

-While you are on the bridge page, why not [transfer some ETH from your account on Ropsten to your account on Aurora]?
+While you are on the bridge page, why not [transfer some ETH from your account on Goerli to your account on Aurora]?
 Or if you want to try deploing a smart contract, check out the [tutorial using Remix with MetaMask].

 [tutorial under the Develop tab]: ../../develop/start/metamask.md
-[transfer some ETH from your account on Ropsten to your account on Aurora]: ../bridge/eth.md
+[transfer some ETH from your account on Goerli to your account on Aurora]: ../bridge/eth.md
 [tutorial using Remix with MetaMask]: /develop/start/metamask.html#deploying-an-erc-20-token-using-remix